Doctors under investigation - health assessments

 The case examiners will consider all the evidence that has been gathered during the investigation and not just the contents of the health assessment report.
 There are a number of options available to the case examiners at this stage

 - conclude the case with no further action;

-- refer to the MPTS for a fitness to practise panel hearing;
+- refer to the MPTS for a medical practitioners tribunal hearing;

 - agree undertakings;

 - issue a warning except where the issue relates solely to a doctor's health.